 When automation is entirely human-focused instead of coding-focused, it will adapt to needs without requiring updates to the process from the end-user.
 It will reduce reliance on manual intervention to adapt workflows by learning from the human patterns of usage to adapt automatically.

-For example, by automatically linking to a workflow analytics platform such as Nintex Hawkeye and determining “gaps” in your process or methods, you will get suggestions for the most impactful changes you could make to these processes.
+For example, by automatically linking to a workflow analytics platform such as Nintex Analytics and determining “gaps” in your process or methods, you will get suggestions for the most impactful changes you could make to these processes.

 As technology advances, you could conceivably configure a workflow so that its level of intelligence automatically suggests follow-up processes or tasks based on industrial, geographic or regional compliance regulations.